The Prelude

 “I’ve been trying to call—”

-The clerk looked up with an expression flat as concrete.
+The clerk looked up, her eyes glassy and impenetrable.
 “If you don’t have an appointment, you need to leave.”

 “I was told to come in.
 I was told someone would help me.”